concise/v2f.py/README.md

 This project is still in its pre-alpha stage.
 Serious refactoring and documentations are needed.

-Currently v2f.py only supports Linux.
-In fact, I have only tested the code with Google Chrome inside a 64-bit Ubuntu 16.04 desktop environment.
+Currently v2f.py only supports Linux and Python 3.5+.
+The code was tested using Google Chrome inside a 64-bit Ubuntu 16.04 desktop environment.